keeneyetact/retroBoard/README.md

 - `yarn frontend` on the second terminal to run the frontend
 - Open your browser on [http://localhost:3000](http://localhost:3000)

-## How to run for Production using Docker 🐳
+## Self-Host Retrospected 🐳

 ### Prerequisites 💿

 - You must obtain a self-hosting licence, please contact support@retrospected.com to get one.
+- When buying a licence, a ready-to-run `docker-compose.yml` file will be sent to you by email with installation instructions.
 - You must have [docker](https://www.docker.com) and [docker-compose](https://docs.docker.com/compose/) installed on your system.

-### Run 🚀
+### Try it out 🚀

-- Copy `docker-compose.example.yml` to `docker-compose.yml`
 - Edit `docker-compose.yml` to change credentials and secrets
 - _Optional: for ARM-based systems, use biarms/pgadmin4 instead_
 - Run `docker-compose up -d`
 - Voilà!

 This will run a production-ready version of Retrospected automatically, using Postgres and Redis.
 You don't need to have anything installed other than Docker.
 This will install and run:

 - Postgres
 - pgAdmin4 (Web UI for postgres)